ava12/llx/README.md

 # Universal LL(*) parser library

 The goal is to create a library suitable for making different parsing tools (translators, linters, style checkers/formatters, etc.).
-It is not meant to be super fast or to be able to process gigabyte files.
+It is not meant to be super-fast or to be able to process gigabyte files.
 Grammars are described in EBNF-like language, but unlike most parser generators this library does not generate _parsers_, only _data_ used by the built-in parser.